mozilla/sphinx-js/README.rst

 Configuration Reference
 -----------------------

-``json_generator``
+``js_language``
-  Use 'jsdoc' or 'typedoc' depending on whether you use javascript or typescript.
+  Use 'javascript' or 'typescript' depending on the language you use.
+The default is 'javascript'.

 ``js_source_path``
   A list of directories to scan (non-recursively) for JS files, relative to Sphinx's conf.py file.
 Can be a string instead if there is only one.
 If there is more than one, ``root_for_relative_js_paths`` must be specified as well.